-Rank Location SP Μ Goal Objective Time Frame Progress to Date 0001 ALL 00 00 We attained 100% completion of SLO 1 year assessments for all courses in fall 2014 0001 ALL 00 00 incorporate mobile media into curriculum 1 year Tablet devices for instructor demos and for student use
+Rank Location SP M Goal Objective Time Frame Progress to Date 0001 ALL 00 00 incorporate mobile media into curriculum 1 year Tablet devices for instructor demos and for student use

 6.2a Program/Unit Conclusions

 Location Program/Unit Conclusions ALL Computer Studies is constantly doing data analysis of enrollment and completion data, job demand, and practices as other learning institutions.
 Some of our conclusions follow: ALL Demand for mobile media coursework is exploding, and the correct way to incorporate mobile media into our curriculum is to incorporate courses into various web and digital media certificates.
 ALL Our Networking programs must be expanded and new directions regarding security related to homeland security must be explored.